gabrieldillon/CISP1020-Chutes-and-Ladders/README.md

-# CISP1020-Chutes-and-Ladders
+# Ladder Logic
-Team-4.
-Chattanooga State CISP 1020.
+CISP 1020-003, Chattanooga State
-Chutes and Ladders in Java.
+Team-4 — Chutes and Ladders in Java

+## Members
+- Gabe Dillon (`gabrieldillon`)
-Members: Gabe Dillon, Sohil
+- Sohil

+## Repo layout
+- `docs/` — IPO, CRC, UML (added when those are due)
+- `src/` — Java after design is turned in

+Labs are submitted in eLearn, not this repo.